 Causes of Anemia

-- Most common cause is that diseased kidneys do not make enough erythropoietin; a hormone that helps the body make red blood cells but needs iron to work.
+- The most common cause of anemia is that diseased kidneys do not make enough erythropoietin.
+This hormone helps the body make red blood cells.
+Erythropoietin needs iron to work.

-- · Blood loss
+- Blood loss

 - Not enough iron in the body

 Treatment